ravaioli/solarpunk-mandala/docs/core-model/06-geometric-unpacking-tesseract.md

   - "What is the geometric proof for the Mandala's structure?"
   - "How do the 8 cubes of the tesseract relate to the model's components?"
 structured_concepts:
-  - name: "Geometric Completion"
+  - name: "Intelligence Saturation"
-    definition: "The process and state of fully mapping the conceptual components of the Mandala (Pathways, Axes, Phases) onto the geometric structure of the tesseract, demonstrating their inherent, non-arbitrary relationship."
+    definition: "The process and state of fully mapping the conceptual components of the Mandala (Intelligences, Pathways, Phases) onto the geometric structure of the tesseract, demonstrating their inherent, non-arbitrary relationship.
+Saturation occurs when a Tesseract cell's corresponding Intelligence is fully available for self-observation."
     relation: "Represents the final validation step for the epistemic architecture, proving the framework is geometrically coherent."
   - name: "Cube Mapping"
     definition: "The specific correspondence between each of the tesseract's eight 3D cubes and a unique composite dynamic formed by a combination of three of the four primary Mandala axes or principles."
     relation: "The core technique for 'unpacking' the tesseract into actionable framework components."
 ---
-# Geometric Completion: Tesseract
+# Intelligence Saturation: Tesseract

 ## The Whole Emerges

 You've explored individual pathways (05)—ways of moving through the system.
-Now witness how they combine into geometric completion.
+Now witness how they combine into intelligence saturation.
 This is the moment when the parts reveal their unity in the Tesseract.

 The Tesseract isn't just a shape.
 It's the **complete relational field** where all pathways, phases, and ethics exist simultaneously in dynamic balance.